-If you would like a more technical examination of each of the methods of foundation repair, check out ADSC's (The Association of Drilled Shaft Contractors) article Potential Heave in the Pressed Concrete & Pressed Steel Piles in Residential Foundation Construction which details serious problems with piling methods in the Dallas and Fort Worth areas and how they can damage your home's foundation, or take a look at the conclusions of PhD recipient Tom Witherspoon made in Load Capacity Testing and Analysis of Residential Underpinning Systems in Expansive Clay Environment.
+If you would like a more technical examination of each of the methods of foundation repair, check out ADSC’s (The Association of Drilled Shaft Contractors) article Potential Heave in the Pressed Concrete & Pressed Steel Piles in Residential Foundation Construction which details serious problems with piling methods in the Dallas metroplex area and how they can damage your home’s foundation – or take a look at the conclusions of PhD recipient Tom Witherspoon made in Load Capacity Testing and Analysis of Residential Underpinning Systems in Expansive Clay Environment.

 |♦||The Bell Bottom Pier Method|